NASCAR's Kyle Larson to AP on slur: 'I was just ignorant' - WHIZ News

 He insists that’s not what Larson has been doing the past four months.
 He noted that Larson has not advertised any of his behind-the-scenes work and remains in frequent contact with the school about projects he can assist.

-“Kids make mistake,” Martin said.
+“Kids make mistakes,” Martin said.
 “Do I think that Kyle was ever a racist?
 Absolutely not.”

 Only Larson is not a kid.
 He’s the married father of two young children and his mistake came in his seventh year racing at NASCAR’s top level.
 He accepts that he should have known better.